Affidavit of Support for Visa and Immigration

 Updated on 11/15/2023

 An affidavit of support is a way for a citizen or lawful permanent resident of the United States to assume financial responsibility for foreign national who is immigrating or applying for a nonimmigrant visa.
-There are two forms that need to be used to do this, both obtainable from the United States Citizenship and Immigration Service (USCIS).
+There are two forms that need to be used to do this, both obtainable from the United States Citizenship and Immigration Services (USCIS).
 The person who is assuming financial responsibility is called the sponsor.
 Also, the sponsor must be able to prove that they are financially able to do this.
 Let’s look at two forms used in the affidavit of support for a nonimmigrant visa and affidavit of support for immigration or called immigrant visa.

 Form I-134 Declaration of Financial Support for Visa

 Form I-134 affidavit of support is used for someone seeking entry on a non-immigrant visa.
 This includes a visitor visa (B visa) sought for the person to temporarily enter the United States for tourism or medical treatment.
 A B1 visa is used mostly for business purposes, while a B2 visa is used for tourism.
 Another type of non-immigrant visa that is commonly used is the K1 visa, which permits a foreigner to enter the United States to marry their U.S citizen fiancé.
 This is often called a fiancé visa.

 The purpose of this affidavit for support is to sponsor a nonimmigrant visa applicant and show they will not become public charges while in the United States.
 Actually, form I-134 is mandatory for all K1 visa applicants while it is not required for other types of nonimmigrant visa applicants include B1/B2 if they can demonstrate they have sufficient funds to support their temporary stay in the United States.